-The Academy of Nutrition and Dietetics Diversity and Inclusion Mini-Grants provide $100-$1,000 grants to support Academy affiliate, dietetic practice group and member interest group outreach to students and professionals from underrepresented groups within the nutrition and dietetics profession.
-These mini-grants are only open to Diversity and Inclusion Liaisons.
-Links to submit online applications will be sent directly to them.
-Please connect with your affiliate, DPG or MIG to inquire about becoming its Diversity and Inclusion Liaison.
+The Academy of Nutrition and Dietetics Inclusion, Diversity, Equity and Access (IDEA) Mini-Grants provide $100-$1,000 grants to support Academy affiliate, dietetic practice group and member interest group outreach to students and professionals from underrepresented groups within the nutrition and dietetics profession, as well as support educational cultural sensitivity programs.
+These mini-grants are only open to IDEA Liaisons and links to submit online applications will be sent directly to them.
+Please connect with your affiliate, DPG or MIG to inquire about becoming its IDEA Liaison.

-The deadline to submit an online mini-grant application is March 1, 2021.
-Diversity and Inclusion Liaisons who apply will be notified to the status of their application in spring 2021.
+The link to the online application will be sent in November 2021.
+The deadline to submit an online mini-grant application is March 1, 2022.
+IDEA Liaisons who apply will be notified of the status of their application in spring 2022.

-Diversity and Inclusion Liaisons are charged with promoting the nutrition and dietetics profession and Academy membership to students and professionals from underrepresented groups.
-Diversity and Inclusion Liaisons may apply for Diversity and Inclusion Mini-Grants to help fund diversity and inclusion outreach events, which could include:
+IDEA Liaisons are charged with promoting the nutrition and dietetics profession and Academy membership to students and professionals from underrepresented groups.
+IDEA Liaisons may apply for IDEA Mini-Grants to help fund IDEA outreach events, which could include:

-- Collecting prospective member contact information at diversity and inclusion outreach events and submitting contact information to Academy Headquarters by:
+- Collecting prospective member contact information at IDEA outreach events and submitting contact information to Academy Headquarters by:

 - Reaching out to school-sponsored programs and introducing the profession to diverse high school or college students at a career fair or career panel.